michaeluno/admin-page-framework/readme.txt

 == Changelog ==

 = 3.5.10 =
+- Added the `attributes` and `disabled` arguments to page and in-page tab definition array which gets applied to navigation tab element.
 - Changed the behavior of the `color` field type to have the default value getting reflected in repeated field.

 = 3.5.9 - 2015/06/25 =